lorrden/SwiftDBFKit-BugFixes/README.md

     try table.addRow(with: ["John", "admin", "pass"])
     try table.addRow(with: ["Doe", "coordinator", "pass2"])
     try table.addRow(with: ["Anna", "normal_user", "pass3"])

-} catch {
+    // you can also include deleted rows by adding on the deleted attribute try table.addRow(with: ["Old", "normal_user", "pass4"], deleted: true) // marks record as deleted } catch {
     print("\(error)")
 }